elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

 ## Additional Testing Categories

 ### AB Testing

 - **Compare Model Performance:** Evaluate model performance metrics (e.g., accuracy, precision) between different hyperparameter settings.
 - **Model Selection:** Validate that the better-performing model is correctly identified and selected.

+A/B testing, in this context, is a method used to compare two versions of a machine learning model to determine which one performs better under a controlled set of conditions.
+Here's how each part of the code relates to the A/B testing process:

+#### Definition of Two Hyperparameter Sets

+The A/B testing starts with defining two distinct sets of hyperparameters (`HYPERPARAMS_A` and `HYPERPARAMS_B`).
+Each set of hyperparameters configures the training of a BERT model differently, particularly varying the learning rate:

+- Variant A uses a learning rate of 1e-5.
+- Variant B uses a learning rate of 2e-5.

+#### Training Two Model Variants

+The `train_model` function is used to train two models, each configured with one of the hyperparameter sets.
+This function is integral to the A/B testing because it:

+- Trains each model on the same dataset.
+- Logs performance metrics for each training session, such as loss and validation accuracy, which are crucial for comparing the two models.

+#### Comparing Models

+After training, the `compare_models` step is used to perform the actual comparison between the two models based on the metrics recorded during training.
+It:

+- Compares the validation accuracy and training loss of both models.
+- Determines which model performs better based on the predefined criteria, typically higher accuracy or lower loss.

+#### Implementation in a Pipeline

+The A/B testing process is structured within a pipeline (`biden_stance_pipeline_ab_test`), ensuring that both models are trained and evaluated under the same conditions (same data splits and preprocessing steps).
+This setup helps in minimizing variations in the comparison other than the hyperparameters, thus ensuring a fair A/B test.

+#### Usage of MLflow

+MLflow is used to log the training and validation metrics, which supports the A/B testing by:

+- Providing a systematic way to track and store results from multiple training runs.
+- Enabling detailed comparison through its UI where metrics from different runs can be visually compared.

+#### Significance in Machine Learning

+In machine learning, A/B testing like this is crucial because it allows data scientists to empirically determine which model configurations yield the best results in real-world scenarios.
+By directly comparing different models, data scientists can make informed decisions about which hyperparameters lead to better model performance, which is particularly important when deploying models in production environments where performance can directly affect business outcomes or user experience.

 ### Business Testing
 - **Model Application and Impact Assessment:** Evaluate the model's predictions in the context of real-world business scenarios.
 Focus on the quantification of the impact, particularly the cost implications of model predictions.
 This includes assessing the costs associated with false positives and false negatives.